corupta/jetson-containers-jp5/README.md

 Latest jetpack docker image from nvidia is 35.4.1, so we pull it update apt repo and upgrade to 35.6.1.
 You can either build it via `cd l4t-jetpack/r35.6.1 && ./build.sh` or use what I've uploaded to dockerhub, aka: `corupta/l4t-jetpack:r35.6.1`

 ### LMDeploy 0.8.0
 * Built it for Jetpack6 and tried it in Orin as well.
 Turbomind seemed to ran somewhat faster than pytorch backend.
-Turbomind seemed to ran much slower than MLC.
+Turbomind seemed to ran much faster than MLC.
 * `CUDA_VERSION=12.2 PYTHON_VERSION=3.12 PYTORCH_VERSION=2.7 NUMPY_VERSION=1 CUDNN_VERSION=9.10 jetson-containers build lmdeploy:0.8.1`
 * Successfully built lmdeploy version 0.8.0 (dubbed 0.8.1 due to my patches) without flash attention package, both its pytorch engine and turbomind engine works but will fail in models requiring operations/dtypes of sm80+.
 * Below is a sample docker compose, that worked both much better and faster than my expectation in Jetson AGX Xavier 32GB.
 It might the best model to run as of today.
 Not all models work due to dtype, quantization, etc.